THE SEVEN WONDERS OF

 Mars” because he thought it sounded catchy and would appeal to a wider

-This answer was unappealing to me, so Mr. McWhorter then went to his
+This answer was unappealing to me, so Mr. McWhorter then

-the story “The Yellow Men of Mars.”
+Palmer called the story “The Yellow Men of Mars.”
 Bizarre, yes.
 Crazy,

 yes.
 But the truth is often stranger than fiction.

 And there you have it, the Third Wonder of Barsoom: